bahoo/homebrew-php-56/README.md

-# Hombrew tap for PHP 5.6
+# Homebrew tap for PHP 5.6

 ## Installation